صور الصفحة

 For thou doft haunt the air with founds

-That cannot be sustain'd;
+That cannot be sustain❜d;

 If still beneath that pine-tree's ragged bough

-Headlong yon waterfall muft come,
+Headlong yon waterfall must come,

-Oh let it then be dumb !—
+Oh let it then be dumb!

 Be anything, sweet rill, but that which thou art now.

-"Thou eglantine, whofe arch so proudly towers (Even like a rainbow spanning half the vale),
+(Even like a rainbow spanning half the vale),

 Thou one fair fhrub-oh, shed thy flowers,